 I have not dedicated a column to a discussion of a quote before, but I had forgotten about this old chestnut and thought it merited comment.
-Let me begin by saying that I doubt that people fear thought more than they fear torture, cancer or the death of their children.
-And surely all thought isn’t unafraid, as I’m sure Russell knew.
+Let me begin by saying that I doubt that people fear thought more than they fear torture, cancer, or the death of their children.
 But with those caveats out-of-the-way, let’s proceed.

 Russell thought that most people don’t like to think, as another of his quotes reveals: “Most people would rather die than think; in fact, they do so.”
 When he says that people “fear thought,” he is giving a reason why many people don’t like to think.
 Of course, persons reject thinking because of laziness or inability or other reasons too, but fear is a major inhibitor of thought.
 But why?